-The websites that found their way to the first page of Google were rarely worthy of their top spots, since they provided solutions that were written to appeal to ranking algorithms instead to help real humans.
-Search engines favoured quantity over quality, and early websurfers can probably remember how difficult it was to discover a really good website.
-This was the early internet, when the use of bookmarks weren’t just about convenience, they were the only way you could be sure to find your way back to that epic goldmine of cat GIFs your friend sent you on ICQ.
+The websites that found their way to the first page of Google were rarely worthy of their top spots.
+Instead, they provided solutions that were written to appeal to ranking algorithms instead of helping real humans.
+Search engines favoured quantity over quality, and early websurfers probably remember how difficult it was to discover a really good website.
+This was the early internet, when the use of bookmarks weren’t just about convenience.
+They were the only way you could be sure to find your way back to that epic goldmine of cat GIFs your friend sent you on ICQ.

 Competition Changes Everything

 Back in my day, I used to be able to Ask Jeeves to help me download AOL.
 Then I could use it to find Yahoo where I would perform a search for Bing.
 Each search engine was fighting to build better systems that could provide the best results to its users.
 And when they couldn’t beat them, they bought them.
 Now, after decades of back and forth, the people have spoken, deemed Google the champion of search, and here we are.
 So, what does that mean for the modern website?
 How can you move toward the coveted first page of Google search results?
 The goal of a search engine is to connect people with answers to their questions and solutions to their problems.
 This should be the goal of your website too.

 To rank well in a search engine system, websites must focus on two separate, yet equally important parts: the technical side that makes you easy to find and content that makes you worth finding by your audience.
 These are their stories.

 Be Easy to Find: